Quantifying entanglement of two-qubit Werner states: Discussion and summary

 \section{Discussion and summary}

-In the article, we introduced a framework for entanglement detection of two-qubit Werner states which are realized by means of photon pairs.
+In the article, we introduced a framework for entanglement quantification of two-qubit Werner states that are encoded on photon pairs in the polarization degree of freedom.
 The efficiency of the framework was investigated for three average numbers of photon pairs: $10,\,10^2,\,10^3$.
-The results have revealed that if we utilize $10^3$ photon pairs per measurement the framework is robust against the Poisson noise.
-On this assumption, the two-photon coincidences and concurrence precisely fit to the theoretical expectations.
+The results have revealed that if we utilize $10^3$ photon pairs per measurement, the framework is robust against the Poisson noise.
+On this assumption, the two-photon coincidences and concurrence precisely fit the theoretical expectations.
+Additionally, the quantum fidelity is, approximately, a constant function with the value equal one, which ensures high-accuracy state tomography along the entire domain.

 If the average number of photon pairs was reduced to $10$, we observed severe inaccuracies in the two-photon coincidences.
-Furthermore, in the single-photon scenario, the framework appeared unreliable at entanglement detection of mixed two-qubit Werner states.
-We discovered a deceptive effect which suggested that the single-photons scenario could have measured more entanglement, which was only a result of the Poisson noise.
+Furthermore, in the single-photon scenario, the framework appeared unreliable at quantifying entanglement of mixed two-qubit Werner states.
+We discovered a deceptive effect which suggested that the single-photon scenario could have measured more entanglement, which was only a result of the Poisson noise.
+For some input states, the concurrence of the reconstructed density matrix exceeded the theoretical value corresponding to the Werner state.
+Similarly, in the case of purity, the estimated states featured less entropy than expected.
+Both effects demonstrate the impact of the Poisson noise on entanglement detection and state characterization.

-To conclude, it was found out that all figures of merit converge at $\eta =1$, which implies that for almost pure two-qubit Werner states the framework is equally efficient irrespective of the number of photon pairs involved in each measurement.
-One can conclude that the single-photon scenario is advisable only if we are certain that the state in question is close to pure.
+Furthermore, it was found out that all figures of merit converge at $\eta =1$, which implies that for almost pure two-qubit Werner states, the framework is equally efficient, irrespective of the number of photon pairs involved in each measurement.
+Therefore, one can state that the single-photon scenario is advisable only if we are certain that the state in question is close to pure.

+In the future, the framework presented in the article will be generalized to higher-dimensional Werner states.
+There are two significant challenges that need to be tackled to achieve this goal.
+More specifically, the first limitation concerns the existence of SIC-POVM in an arbitrary Hilbert space.
+As we know, it remains an open problem and, for this reason, there might be a need to apply other measurement schemes for multilevel entangled states.
+Secondly, the concurrence, which was used in the present manuscript to quantify entanglement, cannot be generalized in a straightforward way.
+For numerical simulations, it is necessary to operate with an entanglement measure that is computable for any estimate obtained from the QST framework.
+Therefore, a part of future research will involve defining an appropriate measure based, for example, on a geometric distance, see Ref.~\cite{Vedral1997}.
+Due to the complexity of these problems, such analysis will be conducted in forthcoming articles.